basham/swit-workshop-a11y/slides.md

 - Screen reader users navigate with <br> focus, cursors, rotor, shortcuts.

 Notes:
 In summary, everyone experiences impairments.
 The severity of those impairments and surrounding context can exclude people from doing what they want to do.
 If properly designed, technology can intervene and make the world more inclusive.
+When we design something to be more inclusive for one population, that ends up benefiting everyone.

 And in examining the screen reader, as one example of assistive software, we illustrate that there is no technical reason why anyone should be excluded from using the websites we build.
 We must be intentional about including others.
 That intention should manifest in how we think, how we work, and what we create.